canjs/canjs/index.md

 #### Arrays

-If the value is a non-empty array, sections will iterate over the array of items, rendering the items in the block between the pound and slash.
+If the value is a non-empty array, [sections](http://donejs.com/docs.html#!Sections) will iterate over the array of items, rendering the items in the block.

-For example, if I have a list of friends, I can iterate over each of those items within a section.
+For example, a list of friends will iterate over each of those items within a section.

 {% highlight javascript %}
   {